samirzjadhav/100-days-of-code/log.md

 ### Day 56: june 27 2022, sunday

 **Today's Progress**: Today I learned how to create a pagination component.
 I also learned about JavaScript classlist toggle method to toggle classes on the given component to make the pagination component interactive.

+### Day 57: june 28 2022, sunday

+**Today's Progress**: Today I started working on a landing page for a food subscription service.
+I worked on the hero section for it.
+Also making sure that it is mobile responsive by default.